 With incomplete knowledge and data, the best option to derive meaningful predictions is a combined approach as demonstrated in this report.
 It is noteworthy that we have made an effort to include as much knowledge as possible at the automated prediction stage by including predictor variables that are known or expected to influence the presence of rock at the seabed.
 Likewise, it should be noted that tools like variable importance plots are useful in understanding which variables are suitable predictors.
-Unlike in the English Channel and the Celtic Sea, BGS hard substrate and relative resistance were among the three most important features.
-Conversely, terrain features (e.g. slope and BPI) were of lower importance, while hydrodynamics were important in both cases.
-These results seem to indicate that the importance of features varies between sites.
+In this area BGS hard substrate and Distance to shore were among the three most important features, along with terrain features (e.g. BPI).
+This differs from previous regions, indicating heterogeneity between study areas.

 The insights gained from the variable importance plot and the manual reclassification of seemingly misclassified objects could be fed back to the automated classification stage and it could be expected that such an iterative process will improve automated prediction results and reduce the amount of expert intervention required.
-For example, it has become clear that the BGS hard substrate layer, which was the most important feature, could be improved based on new data.
-Likewise, it is obvious that relatively flat rock pavements are insufficiently captured with the available features.
-Future work should therefore focus on improving existing features and finding new one that lead to improved predictions.
+Future work could therefore focus on improving existing features and finding new one that lead to improved predictions.
 Such an iterative approach could be repeated until no further improvements in classification accuracy are achieved.
 Additionally, new or improved data become available over time (e.g. improvements to the Defra DEM reflecting new hydrographic survey data).
 It would therefore be desirable to regularly update the predictions in order to reflect improvements in data, methods and knowledge.
-The general methodology that was set up as part of the project lends itself to such a task as processes of automated prediction and knowledge-based enhancements have been formalised.
+The general method that was set up as part of the project lends itself to such a task as processes of automated prediction and knowledge-based enhancements have been formalised.